vfarcic/devops26/manuscript/04-import.md

 We saw how we can fast-track development and continuous delivery of new applications with Jenkins X quickstarts.
 However, it is likely that your company was not formed yesterday.
 That means that you already have some apps and hopefully you'd like to move them to Jenkins X.

 From a Jenkins X perspective, importing an existing project is relatively straightforward.
 All we have to do is execute `jx import`, and Jenkins X will do its magic.
 It will create the files we need.
 If we do not yet have `skaffold.yml`, it'll generate it for us.
 If we did not create a Helm chart, it would create that as well.
 No Dockerfile?
 No problem.
 We'll get that as well.
 Never wrote Jenkins pipeline for that project?
 Again, that is not an issue.
-We'll get a Jenkinsfile.
+We'll get jenkins-x.yml.
 Jenkins X will reuse the things we already have, and create those that we're missing.

 The import process does not limit itself to creating missing files and pushing them to Git.
 It'll also create a job in Jenkins, webhooks in GitHub, and quite a few other things.